Gallery-of-Kaeon/Kaeon-FUSION/Kaeon FUSION/IDE/Instructions/README.md

 Beneath the two buttons is a blank text area which can be typed into.
 This is where you will write your Kaeon FUSION code.

-Beneath the text area is a "Run" button and another blank text area which cannot be edited.
+Beneath the text area is a "Run" button, a "Show ONE" button, and another blank text area which cannot be edited.
 Clicking the "Run" option will execute the Kaeon FUSION script written into the upper text area and log the results to the lower text area.

 For example, if you type: